abergmeier/fabaccess-server/INSTALL.md

 to use BFFH on a raspberry pi but compile on your desktop PC), you need to setup a cross-compilation toolchain and configure your Cargo correctly.
 [The `CONTRIBUTING.md` has a section on how to setup a cross-compilation system.](CONTRIBUTING.md#cross-compilation)

+# Running bffhd

+The server can be ran either using `cargo`, which will also compile the binary if necessary, or directly.

+When running using `cargo` you need to pass arguments to bffh after a `--`, so e.g. `cargo run --release -- --help` or `cargo run --release -- -c examples/bffh.toml`.

+When running directly the `bffhd` binary can be copied anywhere.

+A list of arguments for the server is found in the help, so `bffhd --help` or `cargo run --release -- --help`.